Haliotis cracherodii: Life cycle

 Black abalone reach sexual maturity at 3 years and can live 30 years or more.
 Spawning occurs in spring and early summer; occasionally, a second spawn occurs in the fall.
 Black abalone are broadcast spawners, and successful spawning requires that individuals be grouped closely together.
 Larvae are free-swimming for between 5 and 14 days before they settle onto hard substrate, usually near larger individuals, where they then metamorphose into their adult form, develop a shell and settle onto a rock.
 Juveniles do not tend to disperse great distances, and current populations of black abalone are generally composed of individuals that were spawned locally.
 Juveniles settle in crevices and remain hidden until they reach approximately 4 inches in length.
 At that point, adults congregate in more exposed areas such as rocks and in tide pools.
 They are thought to be able to live for between 25 and 75 years, and will begin to reproduce between three and seven years.

 Feeding habits

-Black abalones are herbivorous gastropods, and feed mostly on drift algae and kelp.
+Black abalone are herbivorous gastropods, and feed mostly on drift algae and kelp.
 Their primary food species depend on the habitat.
-In southern California habitats, black abalones are thought to feed on the giant kelp (Macrocystis pyrifera) and feather boa kelp (Egregia menziesii), while in central and northern California habitats they feed on the bull kelp (Nereocystis leutkeana).
+In southern California habitats, black abalone are thought to feed on the giant kelp (Macrocystis pyrifera) and feather boa kelp (Egregia menziesii), while in central and northern California habitats they feed on the bull kelp (Nereocystis leutkeana).